 It is a town a million miles away from the corridors of power, from the media.
 It is a place familiar to many people, up and down the land, who feel a genuine alienation from the political process and legitimate routes to empowerment.
 Parallels between radical Islam and the BNP seem counterintuitive but, as shown by this article about the far right, the emotions that underpin extremism are common to all communities.

 Jamie Bartlett from Demos explains today how a more meritocratic society, of greater opportunity and mobility, where there are more avenues through which political grievance can be expressed leads to a net reduction in radicalisation and the subsequent violence.

 There can never be any excuse for the horrific and barbaric actions of the July 7th bombers.
 To focus on Islam though, and the dynamics of international politics is to ignore the more difficult questions.
 What drove some ordinary men from Yorkshire to declare Jihad on their own country?
 What fostered such intense anger and alienation, so easily exploited by extremists?

 The sad fact is that the people of Dewsbury, and numerous communities like it, will probably never read this article.
 A proper response to 7/7 must be to bring the alienated and angry young men of Britain, whether seduced by Al Qaeda, the BNP or football hooliganism, into society.
 Only then can we have social cohesion and only this is true counter-terrorism.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.